by Samurai Mom

 Here are some ideas that may help teens conquer a fear of driving over the span of weeks or months:

-At the very beginning of driving instruction, ask your teen to visualize a detailed sequence that they’ll follow once they have the keys in hand.
+At the very beginning of driving instruction with an organized set of lessons, ask your teen to visualize a detailed sequence that they’ll follow once they have the keys in hand.
 This can include a visual inspection of the tires, noting any obstacles around the car, and a plan to maneuver out of the parking spot safely.

 Ask your teen to progress in their mind to leaving the driveway and turning onto a little-traveled road to arrive at an empty parking lot.
 What will they see and hear?
 How will their hands be positioned on the wheel?
 How will they be tracking obstacles with their eyes on all sides of the car?
 How will they move the steering wheel to keep the vehicle on course?
 How hard will they need to push the accelerator and the brakes?
 Next, imagine the same sequence on a secondary road with light traffic.